18. Changing Horace settings

 • combine_sqw_using : Determines the algorithm to use for SQW combination

-• matlab : this mode uses Matlab code to combine files.
+• matlab : this mode uses MATLAB code to combine files.
 Slowest but most reliable method.

 • mex_code : Uses multi-threaded compiled C++ MEX code to combine files.
 MEX code needs to be compiled to use.